 Whether driven by your love of art, curiosity, or an eye for investment – buying at an auction can be an interesting and exciting way to grow your collection.
 To the novice, auctions may appear intimidating, for aspiring art collectors, however, auctions can provide an excellent point of entry into the marketplace.

 Larasati Auctioneers, Indonesia’s oldest international auction house is a dedicated supporter of Balinese art.
 As specialists in auctioning Balinese traditional art, this year (2018) marks the twelfth year of its Bali auctions, held twice a year in Ubud.
-Offering an array of collectible items including paintings, sketches, prints and sculptures, their upcoming auction on Sunday 26th of August presents good opportunities for buyers with small to medium, and larger budgets.
+Offering an array of collectible items including paintings, sketches, prints and sculptures, their auctions present good opportunities for buyers with small to medium, and larger budgets.

-Open for public viewing, the items for auction, or lots, are on exhibition from 11am Friday 24th August at the Larasati Art Space in Ubud.
-There will be an array of beautiful art from the Classical paintings to the renowned genres of Balinese modern traditional art, and some modern and contemporary works, on display.
+Open for public viewing, the items for auction, or lots, are on exhibition a few days earlier at the Larasati Art Space in Ubud.
+There is always beautiful art from the Classical paintings to the renowned genres of Balinese modern traditional art, and some modern and contemporary works, on display.
 Two and a half days allows plenty of time for inspection and to learn more about the works for sale.
 The free auction catalogue will be your necessary companion to help in this process.

 Not only does the catalogue include the details of each lot for sale with the artist’s name, title of the work, medium, size and of course the estimated price of the works market value, it also has the details of how to participate in the auction, along with the necessary post sale procedures.
 Be sure to read all the fine print.
 The Larasati website provides information and sales data from past auctions, access to online live bidding, along with the digital auction catalogue.
 You may wish to do more research about what you intend to buy and the Internet now has more and more information available on Balinese art.

-Art is very personal, and everyone has different tastes.
+Art is very personal and everyone has different tastes, same goes for the different types of art in Bali.
 The secret to buying art is to listen to your heart or inner voice.
 This way you will enjoy your purchase from the first moment you see it to everyday on the wall at home.
 Buying for investment takes know-how.
 Taking note of your budget is essential, and a buyer’s premium is payable on top of the final sales price of each lot.

 On auction day, first register your intention to participate and you will receive your paddle with an identification number, which you shall raise to indicate to the auctioneer your wish to bid for a work offered for sale.
 Understand all the necessary responsibilities you have as a buyer – don’t hesitate to ask questions to the Larasati staff so that you are clear.
 Inquire if there is a condition report available on the works you are interested in, and knowing more about the works history (previous exhibitions, past sales records, provenance & certificates of authenticity).